Mexico: Stories About the People, Places, and Eats

 At about fifteen feet above a pool of water, you’re able to unhook yourself and jump, giving you confidence before the next part of the adventure- canyoning.

 Those who want to continue the high adrenaline adventure should consider looking into the article “Swimming with Sharks in Yucatan, Mexico.”
 The author, Matt Scott, wrote “the shark’s open mouth, over a meter wide, was just in front of my face; I could do nothing except stare at this huge fish as it sucked in whatever came between its jaws and wonder if I would meet the same fate.”

 While the presence of sharks can never be guaranteed since they are migrant, it is highly likely that you will be able to swim with the sharks in Yucatan if you travel there between June and September.

 When many people hear Cancun they think of college students on spring break, but it’s actually a great destination for travelers who aren’t college students as well.
 The article “Cancun, Mexico: For All Sorts of Reasons, A Perfect Paradise” describes Cancun beautiful beaches, white sand, and lagoons.

-Cancun isn’t only considered paradise for the environment- it’s also a paradise due to how simple vacationing there can be.
-There’s no need for a rental car, and all-inclusive resorts make things easy and saves money.
+Cancun isn’t only considered a paradise for the environment- it’s also a paradise due to how simple vacationing there can be.
+There’s no need for a rental car, and all-inclusive resorts make things easy and save money.
 Additionally, the plethora of activities that are available make Cancun the perfect vacation spot for families with kids of any age.